Xenophora pallidula

-Xenophora pallidula is a species of large sea snail, a marine gastropod mollusk in the family Xenophoridae, the carrier shells.
+Xenophora pallidula, the pallid carrier shell, is a species of large sea snail, a marine gastropod mollusc in the family Xenophoridae, the carrier shells.

 Description

-Xenophora pallidula, also known as the Pallid Carrier Shells, are relatively small, averaging about 68-78mm in length and 72-82mm in width.
+Xenophora pallidula are relatively small, averaging about 68-78mm in length and 72-82mm in width.
 These snails have a light appearance, usually white or off-white in color.
 These snails get their name from the Latin word, Xenophoridae which means “foreign carrying”.
 In other words, these species will attach objects like coral skeletons, fragmented shells, and other debris to the dorsal side of their shell.
 These attachments often create a radial pattern around the whorls.
-While this is a commonality amongst the species in this family, the Xenophora pallidula are known to cover more of their shell than other species in the family, with over half their shell hidden.
+While this is a commonality amongst the species in this family, Xenophora pallidula are known to cover more of their shell than other species in the family, with over half their shell hidden.
 And as the organism grows, there will be more and larger foreign material attached.
 This is not energetically favorable as the snails secrete mucus, which acts as a glue to hold the material in position.
 Yet the layout of the shell is a source of protection in various ways.
 The unique shell makes it harder to put into a predator's mouth and swallow.
 Additionally, due to the type of objects glued to the shell, it serves as a method of camouflage amongst any debris.
 A spire is also attached to the shell of these snails and only adds to its intricacy.
 Most have a fairly high spire, with a spire angle ranging between 65 and 92 degrees.